 So we had to get a new car, which was not in our plans any time soon.

 The upside is that his car was already paid off, and the last payment on my car is next month., so it couldn't have been better timing to take on a new car payment.
 We also lucked out and got a fantastic deal on another Jetta TDI that was nearly brand new & has lots of fun bells & whistles that his old one definitely didn't have.

 Best part?
-It gets around 700 miles per tank, which is great for many reasons, but mostly because his commute for work is about 100 miles per day. #bigpositive
+It gets around 900 miles per tank (& it's only a 14.5 gallon tank), which is great for many reasons, but mostly because his commute for work is about 100 miles per day. #bigpositive